SimonXYH/LBM-Fluid-Simulation/README.md

 **Lattice Boltzmann Method (LBM)** with a **D2Q9 lattice** and the **BGK collision model**.

-This is my first serious attempt at building a fluid simulation from scratch.
+This is my first serious attempt at building a fluid simulation from scratch:)
 The main goals of this project are:
-- really understanding how the LBM algorithm works, step by step
+- understanding how the LBM algorithm works
 - exploring how efficiently it can be implemented in Rust
-- playing with different geometries to observe behaviours of fluid
+- playing with different geometries and observe behaviours of fluid

-This is a learning / exploration project rather than a production CFD solver.
+This is a learning / exploration project rather than a efficient CFD solver.

 ---